geminiplanetimager/gpi_pipeline/documentation/usage/tutorial_pol.rst

 	  Automatic compensation for flexure has been implemented as of pipeline version 1.2 using a primitive named 'Flexure 2D x correlation with polcal' that replaces the previous 'Update Spot Shifts for Flexure'.
 If you insist on using an older version of the pipeline, instructions can be found on how to manually compensate for flexure at the bottom of this page.

+	  The offsets found by the automatic flexure compensation will be printed out to the IDL terminal corresponding to the GPI DRP Status Console.
+To check that these offsets are appropriate for your data you can manually enter these offsets in the dialog box that pops up when you select **Labels-> Plot Wavecal/Polcal Grid** in GPItv.

 	  Your Recipe Editor Window should now look something like this:

 		.. image:: recipe_editor_pol1.png
 			:align: center
 			:scale: 50%

 	4. Now Press "Save Recipe and Queue".
 The pipeline should create 4 files with suffixes "_podc".
-The pipeline has created one image for each orthogonal polarization.
+For each raw data file the pipeline has created a 3D data cube with one image for each orthogonal polarization.
 You can now view your podc files in GPItv (a window should have popped open automatically).

-	   You can view the total intensity (the sum of the two images) or the difference of the polarizations, by selecting either option in the drop down menu highlighted in red:
+	   You can view the total intensity (the sum of the two images), the difference of the polarizations or the normalized difference (the difference divided by the total intensity), by selecting either option in the drop down menu highlighted in red:
 		.. image:: gpitv_podc.png
 			:scale: 75%
 			:align: center